tfinnerty02/pset-5/README.md

 * `text` must not be `null`.

-Ignore characters that are not digits (effectively treating them as zeroes).
+Ignore characters that are not digits.
 All digits are assumed to be positive.

 ### Exercise 8